CyDragon80/node-xml-csharp-cereal/README.md

 ### Setting Up Your Classes

-In order to serialize or deserialize your classes, this library needs a XmlTemplate for each class describing the properties to include.
+In order to serialize or deserialize your classes, this library needs an XmlTemplate for each class describing the properties to include.
 This can be done by defining a static getXmlTemplate() on the class itself, or via some external means like a separate function.
 ```javascript
 class MyClass1
 {